scheidan/BarkerMCMC.jl/README.md

 __ This is Work in Progress! __

 A Monte Carlo Markov Chain sampler that makes use of gradient information.
-Proposed by Livingstone et al. (2020)
+Proposed by Livingstone et al. (2021)

 The adaptative preconditioning is based on Andrieu and Thoms (2008), Algorithm 4 in Section 5.
+Algorithm 7.2 of the supporting information of Livingstone et al. (2021) is implemented.

 ### Installation